production-minds/troop/README.md

 Troop features
 --------------

-- classic OO structures like classes, instances, traits
+- multiple inheritance with traits
-- taking full advantage of ES5 property attributes
+- makes use of ES5 property attributes
-    - pseudo-privates that are non-enumerable
+    - pseudo-privates are non-enumerable
     - constants are actually read-only
 - testing mode for applying mock methods
 - postponed, on-demand property definitions